 Preheat your oven to 300°F and then place the damp bread right on the oven rack.
 The time the bread needs to stay in the oven will depend on the size of the loaf and if the inside of the loaf is wet, so start checking it after six or seven minutes.
 You'll know when it's done -- your kitchen will smell of freshly baked bread and the bread will look perfect.

-Now all that's left to do is grab your good butter, olive oil, or favorite jam and settle in for a tasty bite of bread.
+Now all that's left to do is grab your good butter, olive oil, or favorite jam and settle in for a tasty bite of bread, as an appetizer or delicious side with a dish like meatballs, French Onion soup, or a great salad.

 We promise this genius trick works but there are a few ways to use that stale loaf by design, too.
 French toast and bread pudding both work best with stale bread, since the drier bread is better for soaking up all the egg and custard goodness.
 You can also use the day-old bread in bread soup or, for bread that's too hard to cut with a knife, run it through your food processor to make bread crumbs.